 Play strategies discussed boost brain development in many ways, including:

-Play Today has won the Teacher's Choice Awards, Academic's Choice Awards, and Creative Child Magazine Awards (2016 Book of the Year).
+Play Today has won the 2017 Teachers' Choice Awards, Professional Development Category, Academic's Choice Awards, and Creative Child Magazine Awards (2016 Book of the Year).

 “Dr. Barbour has done an amazing job in her recent publication, Play Today: Building the Young Brain through Creative Expression.
 She has managed to do several things in one easy to understand book.
 First, she has provided a simple, yet meaningful overview of the significance of dramatic play as an essential component of young children’s development.
 All too often play is perceived as something that children, especially, young children, naturally engage in but does not have as much influence in the way children develop.
 Second, she is able to combine the value and meaningful nature of dramatic play with the impact on children’s brain development and creative expression.
 This is not usually an easy task and Dr. Barbour is able create these links easily and in ways that any educator or practitioner working with young children, can immediately apply into every day experiences.
 Finally, what is so valuable in this book, is to have actual activities that take this philosophy into practice.
 Activities that are flexible but are laid out in a step-by-step format that allows dramatic play to easily be integrated into most routines or activities and with materials that are typically accessible in early childhood settings.
 They are written into a format that can quickly be integrated into any lesson plan, which nowadays is essential.
 This book will be an ideal resource for any individual touching the lives of young children and enriching their hands on experiences through play while nurturing all aspects of their development.”